assafelovic/gpt-researcher/README.md

 This project, GPT Researcher, is an experimental application and is provided "as-is" without any warranty, express or implied.
 We are sharing codes for academic purposes under the MIT license.
 Nothing herein is academic advice, and NOT a recommendation to use in academic or research papers.

 Our view on unbiased research claims:
-1. The whole point of our scraping system is to reduce incorrect fact.
+1. The main goal of GPT Researcher is to reduce incorrect and biased facts.
 How?
-The more sites we scrape the less chances of incorrect data.
-We are scraping 20 per research, the chances that they are all wrong is extremely low.
+We assume that the more sites we scrape the less chances of incorrect data.
+By scraping over 20 sites per research, and choosing the most frequent information, the chances that they are all wrong is extremely low.
 2. We do not aim to eliminate biases; we aim to reduce it as much as possible. **We are here as a community to figure out the most effective human/llm interactions.**
 3. In research, people also tend towards biases as most have already opinions on the topics they research about.
 This tool scrapes many opinions and will evenly explain diverse views that a biased person would never have read.